pocketbase/js-sdk/README.md

 To _"logout"_ an authenticated user or admin, you can just call `client.authStore.clear()`.

-To _"listen"_ for changes in the auth store, you can register a new listener via the `client.authStore.onChange`, eg:
+To _"listen"_ for changes in the auth store, you can register a new listener via `client.authStore.onChange`, eg:
 ```js
 const removeListener = client.authStore.onChange((token, model) => {
     console.log('New store data:', token, model)